XAU

 Platinum

-Trace platinum's dramatic journey from the diesel-era boom and its 2008 all-time high of $2,290 through the Dieselgate scandal, the Eskom power crisis, and the emerging hydrogen economy.
+From the diesel-era boom and 2008 peak of $2,290/oz through the Dieselgate collapse, Eskom power crises, and the emerging hydrogen economy.
+Explore platinum's full price timeline.

 Interactive Chart